lsamko/orderCreator/README.md

-# taskCreator is an application that applies:
+# orderCreator is an application that applies:
-  * to perform CRUD operation per task
+  * to perform CRUD operation per order